nuagenetworks/nuagenetworks.github.io/_posts/2016-03-21-Migrating ESXi Workloads to Nuage.md

   * Design Network Topology in Nuage VSP
   * In case the routing point can be moved (Scenario 1), migrate Gateway IP(s)
 2. In-Place VM Migration
-  * Pre-provision Metadata
   * Deploy VRS-VM
+  * Pre-provision Nuage Metadata
   * VM Portgroup Update

 What you can see from these steps, is that the actual stitching of the VM into a Nuage L2/L3 subnet relies on updating the PortGroup.
 It does not require a separate cluster or separate set of hypervisors: it is an in-place process that does not even involve vMotion.